ML-Chen/vPhon/README.md

 If passed the `-8` flag, *sắc* and *nặng* tones in closed syllables are returned as 5b and 6b, respectively (Cao 1998; Michaud 2004; Phạm 2001).

+If passed the `-tl` flag and not the `-6` or `-8` flags, the tones will be returned as Chao tone letters instead of Chao tone numbers.

 Note that for the Central and Southern dialects, the relationship of tone to number is slightly different.
 Orthographic *hỏi* and *ngã* tones are both phonetized as 4 when vPhon is passed the `-6` or `-8` flags, representing the (phonological) mergers present in those dialects (Hoàng 1989: 212 *ff.*)

 ## Installation

 No installation is required.
-This fork is updated for Python 3.
+This fork is updated for Python ≥3.5.
 The original is for Python ≥2.4

 ## Usage